davidh38/doppelkopf_trainv2/README.md

 *   Data will be the first citizen and the most important
 *   Planning before coding
 *   A rule file will be maintained with every feature
+*   Game state object will be logged and printed after every move

 ## Technology Stack